Sindangan: By Sea

 The Port of Sindangan is a seaport located in Barangay Calatunan, facing the Sindangan Bay.
 It is currently managed under the Philippine Ports Authority (PPA) and is considered as the main gateway of the town's economy.
 Recently, since June 2022, the port is already operating regular RORO trips to and from the cities of Dumaguete and Cebu.

 Sports

-Sports life and social recreation are active in Sindangan.
-The town was also energized as the Sindangan Cultural and Sports Complex, one of the biggest in the Region 9, was made into a reality.
-The complex consists of an outdoor basketball and tennis court, an olympic-size swimming pool, diving board, musical and dancing fountain, and a coliseum-type sports center, known as the SinDome, that is capable of handling concerts, pageants, seminars, and other related events.
+Sindangan boasts several sports facilities capable of hosting major events, such as the provincial and regional athletic meets.
+The Sindangan Cultural and Sports Complex, one of the largest in Region 9, features an outdoor basketball and tennis court, an Olympic-size swimming pool with a diving board, a musical and dancing fountain, and the SinDome—a coliseum-type sports arena.
+The SinDome can host concerts, pageants, seminars, and similar gatherings.

-Today, the sports complex is already functional for big events such as provincial sports meet, regional meets, and for every annual celebration of the Linggo ng Sindangan.
+A new facility, the Sindangan Sports University, is currently under construction in Barangay Siari.
+This development will include a track and field area and a dedicated sports building suitable for indoor activities like taekwondo, boxing, and table tennis.

-In addition, each barangay in Sindangan is equipped with a covered court that is capable of handling barangay events and community gatherings.
+In addition to these major complexes, every barangay in Sindangan has a covered court and a stage for local community events and gatherings.